Tiranice/Create-With-Code-Lab/README.md

 - [x] Add player, monster, and Druug to the scene
 - ↑ Completed 3/7 ↑

-Milestone 2 — Due 3/14
+Milestone 2 — Due 4/9
 : Setup player controls

-- [ ] Setup New Input System
+- [x] Setup New Input System
-- [ ] Add a freelook rig to the player prefab
+- [x] Add a freelook rig to the player prefab
-  - [ ] Add the component that make cinemachine work with the new input system
+  - [x] Add the component that make cinemachine work with the new input system
+- ↑ Completed 3/13 ↑
 - [ ] Setup the move action
   - [ ] Walk animation
 - [ ] Setup attack action